egghead2630/Image_classification/README.md

     In the <path_to_model> you shall indicate the path to the directory that contains following files:
             1. All of the 10 models from best_model0 to best_model9

-To get the 10 models, go to this google cloud to download: https://drive.google.com/drive/folders/1pyId96KiD4XHN25f7EQhh9PYi792z6Pi?usp=sharing
+To get the 10 models that I used, go to this google cloud to download: https://drive.google.com/drive/folders/1pyId96KiD4XHN25f7EQhh9PYi792z6Pi?usp=sharing

 After running, an answer.txt would be generated and stored locally.